Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 Any Tips For An Oregon Coast Road Trip In Winter?

-The Oregon Coast does not fluctuate in temperature a lot during the year, which makes it an excellent option for a scenic road trip in the winter!
-Yes, it rains more from November through March, but that also means fewer crowds and more parking spots!
+The Oregon Coast does not fluctuate in temperature a lot during the year.
+That makes it an excellent option for a scenic road trip in the winter!

 A winter road trip to the Oregon Coast doesn’t change much for you, except for the type of clothing you pack.
 Bring warmer, more waterproof items and you’ll be a-okay!